Contact: Communications Office

 Since its inception in 1967, the New York Lottery has contributed more than $48 billion in aid to education in New York State.
 In fiscal year 2012-2013, the Lottery contributed $3.04 billion to local school districts.
 Still, some New Yorkers are not aware that New York Lottery revenue benefits K-12 public schools in the state.

 About the New York Lottery

-The New York Lottery continues to be North America’s largest and most profitable Lottery, contributing $3.04 billion in fiscal year 2012-2013 to help support education in New York State.
+The New York Lottery continues to be North America’s largest and most profitable Lottery.
 The Lottery’s contribution represents 15 percent of total state education aid to local school districts.

 New York Lottery revenue is distributed to local school districts by the same statutory formula used to distribute other state aid to education.
 It takes into account both a school district’s size and its income level; larger, lower-income school districts receive proportionately larger shares of Lottery school funding.

 The New York State Gaming Commission regulates all aspects of gaming and gambling activity in the state, including horse racing and pari-mutuel wagering, class III Indian gaming, video lottery terminal facilities at race tracks, the state lottery and charitable gaming.